 Animals undergoing surgery will be given an injection of pain relief on the day of surgery.
-Your pet may go home with additional medications too.
+Your pet will go home with additional medications too.
 The medications make your pet more comfortable during the initial recovery period.
 Medications work to reduce swelling, heat, redness and pain, and in turn promote good healing.

 There is a small risk of animals reacting to the medication.
 We ask owners to monitor for vomiting, diarrhoea, black faeces, and excessive drinking.
-If any of these signs are noticed after the first 5days at home we request that you stop the medication and call the clinic.
-You can reduce the chance of your animal reacting to the medication by giving the tablets with food.
+If any of these signs are noticed at home, we request that you stop the medication and call the clinic.
+You can reduce the chance of your animal reacting to the medication by giving the medications with food.

 If you are concerned, please call for advice or an appointment.
+We have an after hours service for emergencies.